 The department has some funds to enable students to photocopy research articles.
 These are available to students who have been admitted to candidacy (passed the Qualifying Exam).
 See the office staff for details.

 Many members of the Math Department at Northwestern University use computers in important ways in their research.
 To support this growing need, the Department has a network of computers running the Linux operating system.
 These computers and three laser printers are housed in Lunt Hall and are used exclusively by the faculty and graduate students in the Math Department.
-They support a C language compiler, and Maple for symbolic and numeric mathematical calculations as well as graphical display of their output.
+They support a C language compiler, and Mathematica for symbolic and numeric mathematical calculations as well as graphical display of their output.
 There are also more specialized packages in Algebra and Dynamical Systems.
 Of course TeX and related typesetting packages are available.
 This network is connected to the university computers via a fiber optic connection.
 Through this connection there is also access to the Internet and e-mail networks which allow mail to be sent electronically around the world.

 Graduate students can obtain accounts on the department's internal computer network, and are encouraged to become familiar with its use.
 Each entering student should see Miguel A. Lerma to set up an account.
 The department discourages excessive personal use of departmental computer resources.